Workflow Monitor Sample

 The Workflow Monitor is a tool for displaying workflow and activity status information about completed and currently executing workflows.
 The monitor reads tracking information from the tracking database and displays current workflow and activity state and also current workflow execution by using the workflow designer control.

-For the Workflow Monitor to work properly, any workflow types that have tracking information in the database should be either in the GAC or the same directory as the Workflow Monitor executable.
+In order for the Workflow Monitor to work properly, any workflow types that have tracking information in the database should be either in the GAC or the same directory as the Workflow Monitor executable.
 If any types are missing, you will get an error while loading the workflow definition.
 Additionally, you will need to create a new tracking database and run the workflows in order for the Workflow Monitor to properly discover the workflow types.

-See the following sections on how to add the SQL tracking service to your workflow runtime so that the tracking events will be tracked to the SQL tracking database.
+See the following sections on how to add the sql tracking service to your workflow runtime so that the tracking events will be tracked to the sql tracking database.

 Setting up a Host for Monitoring